githubixx/ansible-role-kubernetes-ca/README.md

   - kubernetes.default.svc
   - kubernetes.default.svc.cluster.local
 ```
 Add all your Kubernetes controller, worker and 127.0.0.1 here.
-As with the etcd hosts I recommend to add the hostname, the fully qualified domain names (FQDN) and the IP address for every API server hosts.
+As with the etcd hosts I recommend to add the hostname, the fully qualified domain names (FQDN) and the IP address for every API server host.
 If you know that you will add more worker later add them here in advance to save you work later.

 Example Playbook
 ----------------